-Greenland Says It's 'Not For Sale,' After Reports That Trump Wants To Buy It
+Greenland Says It's 'Not For Sale' After Reports That Trump Wants To Buy It

 What The Melting Of Greenland's Ice Sheet Means For Sea Levels

-It also has strategic value in terms of military activity and natural resources, said Larsen, a member of Danish parliament.
+It also has strategic value in terms of military activity and natural resources, said Larsen, a member of the Danish parliament.
 "There's a lot of focus on the Arctic both because of climate change, but also because of the international trade war," she says.

 Her remarks followed a slew of reactions from leaders and institutions at the prospect of Trump wanting to acquire Greenland.

-"It must be an April Fool's Joke... but totally out of season!" tweeted Lars Løkke Rasmussen, Denmark's former prime minister.
+"It must be an April Fool's Joke ... but totally out of season!" tweeted Lars Løkke Rasmussen, Denmark's former prime minister.

 Greenland's Ministry of Foreign Affairs reminded Trump of its autonomy: Greenland "is rich in valuable resources such as minerals, the purest water and ice, fish stocks, seafood, renewable energy and is a new frontier for adventure tourism," the ministry tweeted.
 "We're open for business, not for sale."